 Haematuria has been observed in patients treated with Rosuvastatin.

-Skeletal muscle effects: Effects on skeletal muscle e.g. myalgia, myopathy (including myositis) and, rhabdomyolysis with and without acute renal failure en reported in Rosuvastatin-treated patients with all doses and in particular with doses > 20 mg.
+Skeletal muscle effects: Effects on skeletal muscle e.g. myalgia, myopathy (including myositis) and, rhabdomyolysis with and without acute renal failure have been reported in Rosuvastatin-treated patients with all doses and in particular with doses > 20 mg.
 A dose-related increase in CK levels has been observed in patients taking Rosuvastatin.
-If CK levels are elevated (>5xULN), treatment should be
+If CK levels are elevated (>5xULN), treatment should be increase in transaminases has been observed.
+In addition to the above, the following adverse events have also been reported with Rosuvastatin:

-Liver Effects: As with other HMG-CoA reductase inhibitors, a dose-related increase in transaminases has been observed.
+Liver Effects: As with other HMG-CoA reductase inhibitors, a dose-related